(a) Eligibility for expungement. —

 (1) That the conviction or convictions for which expungement is sought are the only convictions for that specified offense or offenses against the petitioner in this state and that the conviction or convictions are not excluded from expungement by the provisions of this section;

 (2) That the requisite time has passed since the conviction or convictions or the completion of any sentence of incarceration or period of supervision as set forth in subsection (b) of this section;

 (3) That the petitioner has no criminal charges pending against him or her;

 (4) That the expungement is consistent with the public welfare;

 (5) That the petitioner has, by his or her behavior since the conviction or convictions, evidenced that he or she has been rehabilitated and is law-abiding; and

 (6) Any other facts considered appropriate or necessary by the court to make a determination regarding the petition for expungement.

 (i) Court procedure for petition for expungement. — Within 60 days of the filing of a petition for expungement the circuit court shall:

 (1) Summarily grant the petition;

-(3) Summarily deny the petition if the court determines that the petition is insufficient or, based upon supporting documentation and sworn statements filed in opposition to the petition, the court determines that the petitioner, as a matter of law, is not entitled to expungement.
+(4) Summarily deny the petition if the court determines the petition discloses on its face or, based upon supporting documentation and sworn statements filed in opposition to the petition, discloses that the petitioner, as a matter of law, is not entitled to expungement.